Seraaron/agora/srd/lists/stats/Grit.md

 A high Grit rank means that you don't hesitate when faced with dire situations, and you're more capable of making tough decisions quickly, not letting the ethical quandaries of your actions stand in your way.
 Lower Grit means that you either have some misgivings about what you're doing, or just that you're still green.

-#imp Most people are not trained killers, so most Grit ranks will be low.
+#important Most people are not trained killers, so most Grit ranks will be low.

 #### Rolling Grit